Please email email@example.com with any questions you may have.

 Whatever you choose, we highly recommend you test all of your decorations and your inverter prior to arrival.
-You can do this by hooking up your inverter to your Jeep and hooking all of your decorations to it.
+You can do this by hooking up your inverter to your Jeep (or using the on-board inverter on newer Jeeps) and hooking all of your decorations to it.
 Start your Jeep and leave all of your decorations on for at least five minutes.
 If everything stays running your should be fine.

 We also recommend “test decorating” your Jeep ahead of time.
 By doing so, you’ll see where you may need extra small extension cords and cable ties.
 If you plan on using cable ties, don’t forget a small cutter to remove your decorations after the parade.

 - All vehicles must be street legal and fully insured